-The Clark Fork River is a fantastic choice if you are looking to enjoy an amazing day of roller coaster waves and splash landings!
+White Water Rafting Clark Fork River: The Clark Fork River is a fantastic choice if you are looking to enjoy an amazing day of roller coaster waves and splash landings!
 This white-water adventure includes rapids with names like Fang, Tumbleweed and Cliffside!
 The Alberton Gorge section of the Clark Fork is isolated from roads and runs through a deep canyon of rose-colored cliffs.
+It is considered world class but safe for families, which makes it a not to miss activity while in the area.

 Participants will experience local watersheds, breathtaking scenery, and wildlife.
 On an exciting side, one can also experience the wild, free flowing water, and adrenaline rush in the canyon features on each of these rivers.

 Our Mission is to provide good times, with a sense of responsibility.
 Located in Cyr, Montana, just off of I-90, We have been serving Missoula, Montana and Coeur d’Alene, Idaho since 1976.
 We were the first family of rafters to take people on rafting trips down the amazing whitewater river known as the Clark Fork.
-Our professional, yet fun loving staff, are here to take you on one of the best stretches of whitewater in Montana!
+Our professional, yet fun loving staff, are here to take you on one of the best stretches of whitewater in Montana, just over the border.
+This is the go to place where Coeur d’Alene and Spokane goes white water rafting during the summer months!

 Do you want to Explore North Idaho this spring break?
 How about the ultimate road trip visiting 13 different waterfalls in North Idaho.
 During spring run-off these falls are at the height of their glory.
 You’ll notice that this trip doesn’t make a complete loop.
 Due to the impassiveness of Idaho’s uppermost landscape, a series of detours are necessary to return to your original starting point.
 The openness allows you to make this trip your own.
 Rounding out the trip to over 450 miles total.